nnt1054/addon-deck/README.md

-# Storybook Addon Deck
+# Storybook Addon Commands

-used to create a list of buttons that map to functions for dynamically interacting with a story
+Create a Commands Table of buttons that map to functions for dynamically interacting with a story.

 ### Development scripts